AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

    ![Editing text in the Universal Editor](assets/do-not-localize/ue-edit-text-2.png)

-1. Press the enter/return key or select outside of the text component and your changes are saved automatically.
+1. Select outside of the text component and your changes are saved automatically.

 The Universal Editor saves your changes automatically within the authoring environment.
 You still need to publish them for your readers to see, which we will do in a later step.